drshahizan/HPDP/2526/assignment/A2/Group Potato/big_data.md

 **When to use it:** During early exploration and code development.
 Once your pipeline is validated on the sample, apply it to the full dataset or process it via chunks.

-**Important:** Sampling is not a replacement for full processing — it is a development tool.
+**Important:** Sampling is not a replacement for full processing; it is a development tool.
 Final results should always be validated against the complete data.

 ```python
 import pandas as pd